stitchdata/docs/_connect-files/api/objects/form-properties/sources/facebook-ads-object.md

       To ensure your Facebook Ads and Stitch settings align, we recommend using the same attribution window in Stitch that you use in Facebook Ads.
 For example: If the attribution window is 28 days in Facebook, this value should be `28`.

+      If your click and view windows differ, you should select the **greater** of the two.
+For example: If clicks have a window of `7` days and views have a window of `1` day, you should enter `7` for this setting.

   - name: "frequency_in_minutes"
     type: "string"
     required: true